C. K. G. Billings: Horses

 Billings owned 75 racing or trotting horses.
-He later built an extensive estate in Upper Manhattan, on the site of what is now Fort Tryon Park, but first built a 25000 sqft stable there, at the cost of $200,000.
+He later owned an extensive estate in Upper Manhattan, on the site of what is now Fort Tryon Park, and first built a 25000 sqft stable there, at the cost of $200,000.
 The stable, which was 250 ft long and 125 ft wide and two stories tall "with numerous towers and cupolas", had 22 box stalls and 9 straight stalls, a 75 ft outdoor training ring, a 40 ft-by-50 ft sleigh room, feed rooms, a hayloft, and a 5,000-bushel zinc-lined granary.
 It also had a gymnasium, a blacksmith shop with forge, a trophy room to display Billings' awards from the amateur races he won, and two five-room suites of living quarters.
 The interior was designed in oak and Georgia pine.
 The stable had steam heat, electric light, and hot water, all provided by its dynamo room.
 About twenty-five men were employed there.